Dr Krzysztof Nawratek

 School of Architecture

-Before joining SSoA I was an Associate Professor in Architecture and MArch (RIBA Part 2) and MA in Architecture programme leader at the Plymouth University.
-I have worked as an architect and urban designer in Poland, Latvia and Ireland.
-I worked as a Visiting Professor at the Geography Department at the University of Latvia and as a researcher at the National Institute for Regional and Spatial Analysis (NIRSA), Maynooth, Ireland.
-My main research interest lays in urban theory in the context of post-secular philosophy, I am interested in the crisis of the contemporary neoliberal city model, radical inclusivity and urban re-industrialisation.
+Before joining Sheffield School of Architecture, I was an Associate Professor in Architecture and MArch (RIBA Part 2) programme leader at the Plymouth University.
+I have worked as an architect and urban designer in Poland, Latvia and Ireland and as a researcher at the National Institute for Regional and Spatial Analysis (NIRSA), Maynooth, Ireland.
+My main research interest lays in urban theory in the context of post-secular philosophy, I am interested in the crisis of the contemporary (neoliberal) city model, radical inclusivity and urban re-industrialisation.

 - Research interests

 My research interest lies in spatialized post-secular thought.
-In my work, I investigate non-dialectic relationships between post-secularism and space.
+In my work, I focus on non-dialectic modes of thinking.
 This investigation has two intertwined threads.
 The first is more theoretical (in a tradition of hermeneutic inquiry) investigation of radical contextualization, radical inclusivity and in general how The Absolute Other’s (‘das ganz Andere’ defined by Rudolf Otto) influences are actualized in space.
 The second is more empirical; it focuses on religious imaginations and religion-related behaviours in space.
 This more empirical perspective is then contextualised as a framework in order to decolonize Western (post)Christian urban and architectural discourses.

 - View this article in WRRO Kuala Lumpur Community, Infrastructure and Urban Inclusivity.
-Built Environment City Studies.
+Routledge.

 - Total Urban Mobilisation.
 Ernst Jünger and Post-capitalist City.
 Palgrave.